-Artists must be operating professionally (outside of education).
-Artists must be able to demonstrate their ability to deliver a high quality solo show at The Gallery at PCA.
+Artists must be operating professionally (artists studying MA or PhD are eligible).
+Artists must be able to demonstrate their ability to deliver a high quality solo show at The Gallery at Plymouth College of Art.
 Artists are expected to give a public talk about their work, attend their private view and take an active role in the production of the exhibition.
-Additionally artists are expected to work with the Gallery Education Officer to support student engagement (including a a careers focussed talk) and with the marketing/gallery teams to support promotion and the production of a Gallery Short Video.
+Additionally artists are expected to work with the Gallery team to support student engagement (including a a careers focussed talk) and with the marketing/gallery teams to support promotion and the production of a Gallery Short video.

 Key Gallery info:

 - The Gallery is not invigilated so artwork must be suitable for this context.